 Lastly, once you study, your results are what matters at the end of the day.
 This is quite an individualistic setting.
 To put it simply, the lecturers broadcast the knowledge and you absorb it.
 If you don’t try yourself in multiple settings – as a teacher, as a mediator, as an advisor, as a leader or a follower – you will have a hard time trying to predict what roles you should be playing towards other people in the future.
 As I mentioned in the recent post, “How would you like (them) to feel?“, this is a crucial bit of information you should get to know about yourself.

 So, given all that, how can you possibly know what your preferred lifestyle or the type of problems that your mind is wired to solve?

-One advice here would be to observe yourself closely in free time—the rhythm of sleep, work and leisure that you naturally develop during vacation time is highly indicative of how you should plan your working time as well.
+One piece of advice here would be to observe yourself closely in your free time—the rhythm of sleep, work and leisure that you naturally develop during vacation time is highly indicative of how you should plan your working time as well.